Gentle hip endoprosthesis in young patients

 Hip in a day in the media

 The media are also very interested in Dr. med. med.
 Manfred Krieger Germany's first applied AMIS process and the Rapid Recovery program.
-The contributions illustrate the procedure and accompanying a patient - during hip replacement surgery and one year later.
+The contributions illustrate the procedure and accompanying a patient - during hip endoprosthesis surgery and one year later.

 - Protection of the existing muscles around the hip

 - Showers with Hibiscrub

 - dispensing with catheter (bladder catheter, wound drainage)